Code-with-Elvis/TechCon_HTML/techcon_website/README.md

 # TechCon 2024 About Page

 The About page gives visitors insights into the history, mission, and influential speakers of TechCon.

+# TechCon 2024 Schedule Page

+This page provides a structured timetable of all key sessions and speakers for the conference.